 The Boston University Dublin Internship program provides students with opportunities to work and study in Ireland's capital city in fields such as advertising, marketing, public relations, art and architecture, business and economics, health and human services, hospitality administration, politics, and more.

 Italy—Studio Art Centers International (SACI) in Florence offers classes in studio art, art history, art conservation, archaeology, and Italian language and culture.
 Fall, spring and summer sessions are offered.
 SACI is located in the Palazzo dei Cartelloni in downtown Florence.
 This location boasts a beautiful gallery/exhibition space, classrooms, a library, offices and studios surrounding a traditional Italian garden.
+Additional space is situated a few blocks away in Palazzo Jules Maidoff.
 Students are housed in shared apartments throughout Florence.

 John Cabot University, an American university in Rome, offers courses in art history, business administration, communications, economics, English literature, humanistic studies, international affairs, Italian studies, psychology and political science.
+Internships for academic credit may be arranged.
 Semester, academic year and summer sessions are available.

 Students have the opportunity to study for a year or a semester in a tourist-free Renaissance city through the CIEE program in Ferrara, Italy.
 It is designed for students at the beginning or intermediate levels of Italian language proficiency.
 Courses are taught in English.